Sympathetic Division - Thoracolumbar Outflow

 Nerve Anatomy

-Inspection of the entire model shows these nerves, consisting of two-neuron , color-coded orange & gold.
-The cell bodies of the first or preganglionic neurons (orange circles) are located within the thoracolumbar region of the spinal cord.
-Their axons (solid orange lines) leave the cord to synapse with the cell bodies of the second or postganglionic neurons (gold circles); axons of these neurons are shown as dashed orange lines.
+Inspection of the entire diagram shows that these nerves contain axons forming two-neuron chains.
+The cell bodies of the first or preganglionic neurons (orange circles) are located within the thoracolumbar region of the spinal cord in the lateral grey horns.
+Their axons ( orange lines) leave the cord to synapse within ganglia with the cell bodies of the second or postganglionic neurons (yellow circles); axons of these neurons are shown as dashed orange lines.

 Ganglia